-In other words, machine-learning software may reproduce, or even reinforce, bias that is directly or indirectly present in the training data.
+In other words, machine-learned software may reproduce, or even reinforce, bias that is directly or indirectly present in the training data.
 This awareness will certainly lead to regulations and strict audits in the future.
-It is, therefore, critical to develop tools and techniques for certifying fairness of neural networks and understanding the circumstances of their potentially biased behavior.
+It is, therefore, critical to develop tools and techniques for certifying fairness of machine-learned software or understanding the circumstances of its biased behavior.